filippopiconese/string-exercise/README.md

 * A string with two numbers, separated by comma
 * A string with multiple numbers, separated by comma
 * A string with multiple numbers, separated by comma or newline expression (\n)
+* A string with multiple numbers, separated by a different delimiter with this syntax -> "//[delimiter]\n[numbers...]"
+* Negative numbers are not allowed, function will throw an error message with wrong numbers